Whaling: History

 Whaling began in prehistoric times in coastal waters.
-The earliest depictions of whaling are the Neolithic Bangudae Petroglyphs in Korea, which may date back to 6000 BC.
-These images are the earliest evidence for whaling.
+The earliest depictions of what appears to be the hunting of small cetaceans are the Neolithic Bangudae Petroglyphs in Korea, which may date back to 6000 BC.
+In other areas stranded cetaceans were also used.
 Although prehistoric hunting and gathering is generally considered to have had little ecological impact, early whaling in the Arctic may have altered freshwater ecology.

 Early whaling affected the development of widely disparate cultures on different continents.
 The Basques were the first to catch whales commercially and dominated the trade for five centuries, spreading to the far corners of the North Atlantic and even reaching the South Atlantic.
 The development of modern whaling techniques was spurred in the 19th century by the increase in demand for whale oil, sometimes known as "train oil", and in the 20th century by a demand for margarine and later whale meat.